forgefed/forgefed/spec/behavior.md

   object, the actor to whom the child object belongs MUST be listed as a recipient in the Offer's [to][] field.
 If it's an actor, then that actor MUST be listed in the `to` field.

-Among the recipients listed in the Offer's recipient fields, exactly one recipient is the actor who's responsible for processing the offer and possibly sending back an [Accept][] or a [Reject][].
-We'll refer to this actor as the *target actor*.

-When an actor *A* receives the Offer activity, they can determine whether they're the *target actor* as follows: If the Offer's [target][] is *A* or a child object of *A*, then *A* is the *target actor*.
-Otherwise, *A* isn't the target actor.

 In the following example, Luke wants to open a ticket under Aviva's Game Of Life simulation app: